Michael Huff: 2006 season

-Michael Huff was selected in the 1st round (7th overall) by the Oakland Raiders in the 2006 NFL Draft.
+Michael Huff was selected in the first round (seventh overall) by the Oakland Raiders in the 2006 NFL draft.
 After immediately being named the starter at strong safety in his rookie year, he recorded 78 tackles.
 On October 22, 2006, in a game against the Arizona Cardinals, Huff recorded 4 solo tackles and his first safety.
 He started all 16 games in his rookie season.

 2007 season

 His first forced fumble came in his second year in a match-up against the Houston Texans on November 11, 2007.
-His first interception came in a game against rivalry team Kansas City Chiefs, which set up kicker Sebastian Janikowski for the field goal, which led to a victory 20-17.
+His first interception came in a game against a division rival, the Kansas City Chiefs, which set up kicker Sebastian Janikowski for the field goal, leading to a 20–17 victory.
 Huff ended the game with an impressive performance, adding in 9 total tackles (7 solo, 2 assists).
-The following week, against another rival team, the Denver Broncos, Huff sacked Broncos Quarterback Jay Cutler.
-Huff finished his 2007 season with 85 tackles, 1 forced fumble and 1 interception.
+The following week, against another division rival, the Denver Broncos, Huff sacked quarterback Jay Cutler.
+Huff finished the 2007 season with 85 tackles, 1 forced fumble and 1 interception.

 Huff was moved to free safety after the acquisition of Gibril Wilson.